 Poor diet, including the consumption of high-calorie foods and beverages, is a major contributor to excess weight and increases the risk of cancer.
 The American Cancer Society (ACS) recommends consuming a healthy diet, with an emphasis on plant foods, in order to reduce cancer risk.
-Recommendations include choosing foods and beverages in amounts that achieve and maintain a healthy weight, limiting consumption of processed and red meats, consuming fruits and vegetables and whole grains instead of refined grain products, and limiting alcohol intake for those who drink alcoholic beverages13.
-Recent research has found that non-smoking adults who followed the ACS guidelines for weight control, diet, physical activity, and alcohol consumption lived longer and had a lower risk of dying from cancer and cardiovascular disease.14,15
+Recommendations include choosing foods and beverages in amounts that achieve and maintain a healthy weight, limiting consumption of processed and red meats, consuming fruits and vegetables and whole grains instead of refined grain products, and limiting alcohol intake for those who drink alcoholic beverages.20 Recent research has found that non-smoking adults who followed the ACS guidelines for weight control, diet, physical activity, and alcohol consumption lived longer and had a lower risk of dying from cancer and cardiovascular disease.21, 22

 ACS CAN supports maintaining and continuing to implement evidence-based national school nutrition standards for school meals and snacks, including foods and beverages sold a la carte, in vending machines, and in school stores.
-Due to recent improvements in the nutritional quality of school meals, school breakfasts and lunches have more, and a greater variety of, fruits and vegetables, more whole grains, and age-appropriate portion sizes.
+Thanks to improvements in the nutritional quality of school meals, school breakfasts and lunches have more, and a greater variety of, fruits and vegetables, more whole grains, and age-appropriate portion sizes.
 The more than 95 percent of school districts successfully meeting the updated nutrition standards for school lunch and breakfast are eligible for increased federal reimbursement.
-ACS CAN opposes any efforts to weaken or roll back these important cancer prevention policies.
+ACS CAN opposes any efforts to weaken or roll back these important cancer-prevention policies.

-School Nutrition: ACS CAN supports establishing, maintaining, strengthening and implementing evidence-based nutrition standards for all foods and beverages sold, served or marketed in schools, before, during and after regular school hours.
+School Nutrition: ACS CAN supports establishing, maintaining, strengthening, and implementing evidence-based nutrition standards for all foods and beverages sold, served, or marketed in schools, before, during, and after regular school hours.

 Physical Education and Physical Activity in Schools: ACS CAN advocates for increasing the quantity and improving the quality of K-12 physical education, supplemented by additional opportunities for school-based physical activity.

 Active Transportation and Recreation: ACS CAN advocates for providing funding for infrastructure and programs such as Safe Routes to School and Complete Streets to create additional opportunities for physical activity.
-This also includes establishing shared use agreements for community members to share physical activity facilities.
+This also includes establishing agreements for community members to share physical activity facilities.